ada-x64/cubething2/src/static/articles/heidegger-carnap/notes.md

 form: when it ceases to be practical.
 Theory should predate praxis, and should learn from its history.
 We are still stuck in the time of Marx - but history proves him wrong.

+## (x) against the decisionism critique

+Heidegger's practical philosophy hinges on the notion of identity - who am I, as Dasein?
+What is my identity in relation to others, and how can I best achieve my role as that identity?
+The later Heidegger characterizes this as a matter of aspiring to Godhood, that is, as an approach towards an unreachable ideal of personhood as exemplified by some prototypical person.
+In antiquity this godhead was literal, a mythical figure, but in modernity we replace these figures with figures of real-life heroes.

+Practical matters relating to identity, in ordinary practical judgement, fall back to norms associated with individual identity archetypes.
+For example, the teacher-identity provides norms for being a teacher.
+However, when incommensurable identity norms conflict, it is up to deep deliberation to guide us.
+There are two ways this can pan out.
+To the voluntarist we are required to take a leap of faith; no amount of deliberation can provide us a reason for choosing one identity over another.
+However, this position is largely considered untenable.
+If it is a matter of sheer willpower, and this willpower is considered external, i.e. outside of the realm of deliberation, then it is in an important respect "not up to me."
+In order for our decisions to truly be ours, they must be deliberative.